 In terms of risk communication, COVID-19 information products containing advice on symptoms, prevention strategies and accessing healthcare are present at most monitored PoEs, with Bashmagh the only exception.
-However, border staff do not provide this information directly to travellers at any of the monitored PoEs.
+However, enumerators recorded that staff at all PoEs do not provide this information directly to travellers.